Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Choose the account type

 They will finally ask you why you asked for this account.
-I simply answered truthfully, and there did not seem to be any problem.
+I answered truthfully, and there did not seem to be any problem.

 Finalize the new account